26 March 2018

 “When the sun is blasting down everyone should know the drill by now,” explained Dr Shalini Narayan a consultant dermatologist at Spire Bristol Hospital.

-“Admittedly there will be ‘summer days’ when it is pouring it down with rain and the clouds are thick and grey that your umbrella and raincoat should give all the cover you need, but, basically, if the sun is shining then your skin is in danger.”
+“Admittedly there will be ‘summer days’ when it is pouring it down with rain and the clouds are so thick and grey that your umbrella and raincoat should give all the cover you need but, basically, if the sun is shining then your skin is in danger.”